Faÿ, Bernard, 1893-1978

 Call Number: YCAL MSS 442

-Overview: The papers and films document the friendships between Elizabeth Fuller Chapman (1893-1980) and several writers and artists, most notably Alice B. Toklas, Gertrude Stein and Thornton Wilder.
+Abstract: The papers and films document the friendships between Elizabeth Fuller Chapman (1893-1980) and several writers and artists, most notably Alice B. Toklas, Gertrude Stein and Thornton Wilder.
 Letters in Box 1 date from 1932-1976.
 Printed material in Box 1 includes theater programs, clippings on Gertrude Stein and Alice B. Toklas, and interview notes and transcripts from the filming of the 1970 documentary by Perry Miller Adato, "Gertrude Stein: When You See, Remember Me."
-The films in Box 2 are...
+The films in Box 2...

 Call Number: YCAL MSS 458